dell/omnia/docs/source/InstallationGuides/Platform/kserve.rst

     * MetalLB pod is up and running to provide an external IP to ``istio-ingressgateway``.

-    * The domain name on the kubernetes cluster should be **cluster.local**.
-The KServe inference service will not work with a custom ``cluster_name`` property on the kubernetes cluster.
+    * The domain name on the kubernetes cluster should be cluster.local.
+The Kserve inference service will not work with a custom ``cluster_name`` property on the kubernetes cluster.

     * Run ``local_repo.yml`` with ``kserve`` entry in ``software_config.json``.